How much do you know about the instinct?

 - Explain what the hero instinct really is

-- Tell you my own personal story about how the hero instinct revealed to me why I’m 39 and still single
+- Tell you my own personal story about the hero instinct being a game changer in my love life

-- Give you 3 examples of how you can trigger this instinct in your man.
+- Give you 3 examples of how you can trigger it in your man.

 Let’s get started.